fnalways/terminus-docs/docs/manual/get-started/activate-olares.md

    ::: tip Reactivate Olares with the same Olares ID

-   If you’ve reinstalled Olares, the original instance becomes unavailable.
+   If you have reinstalled Olares, the original instance becomes unavailable.
 To reactivate Olares with the same Olares ID:

-   1. Open LarePass on your phone, and you’ll see the prompt: `No active Olares found.`
+   1. Open LarePass on your phone, and you can see a red prompt: "No active Olares found".
    2. Tap **Learn more**, then **Reactivate** to enter the QR scan page.
    3. Tap **Scan QR code** to scan the QR code on the wizard page and activate Olares.
    :::